LastandDevelopment/MeteorExtinctionOfficial/README.md

 # MeteorExtinction
-Official Meteor Extinction GitHub repository.
-Report issues and post your ideas to improve the game.
-Please do not spam in the discussions section.
+Official Meteor Extinction GitHub repository. \nReport issues and post your ideas to improve the game. \nPlease do not spam in the discussions section.
 Do not be rude.
 Do not post issues that do not exist.